RebeccaFolarin/alx-system_engineering-devops/0x01-shell_permissions/README.md

 (12) create a script that adds execute permissions to all subdirectories of the current directory for the owner, the group owner and all other users
-(13) create a script that creats a directory called my my dir with permissions 751 in the working directory (14) write a script that changes the group owner to school for the file hello
+(13) create a script that creats a directory called my my dir with permissions 751 in the working directory (14) write a script that changes the group owner to school for the file hello (15) write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory